 Much can be learned from the missteps and wrong turns of this encounter.
-The physician, although relatively inexperienced and overworked, was not a callous, uncaring individual but rather someone who struggled with and agonized over the frustrations presented by this patient.
-The patient, although at times irresponsible and meandering, was not "impossible" so much as fearful and overwhelmed by his disease.
-These two individuals struggled, in this case largely unsuccessfully, to find common ground that would allow both of them a measure of success in the management of a difficult, chronic illness.
-Lessons for clinicians seeking to increase concordance in the doctor-patient relationship might include the following:
+The physician, although relatively inexperienced and overworked, was not a callous, uncaring individual, but rather someone who struggled with and agonized over the frustrations presented by this patient.
+The patient, although at times irresponsible and meandering, was not impossible to communicate with so much as fearful and overwhelmed by his disease.
+These 2 individuals struggled, in this case largely unsuccessfully, to find common ground that would allow both of them a measure of success in the management of a difficult, chronic illness.
+Lessons for clinicians seeking to increase concordance in the physician-patient relationship might include the following:

 - Allow the patient to tell his or her story, even if you think you already know it.
 It will help you understand the patient's perspective and make it easier to empathize with his or her predicament. - Elicit the patient's agenda(s) early in the interview and be prepared to negotiate a common, shared agenda.

-Never assume that an agreed-upon agenda (such as wound packing) implicitly exists simply because of the nature of the presenting problem. - If a patient agenda (such as pain) is insistently and repetitively inserted in the discussion, deal with it directly and sympathetically, even if you do not feel it is particularly important. - When you are about to see a patient you have found to be "difficult" in the past, decide in advance what you want to accomplish and then make every effort to incorporate these goals into a mutually agreed-upon agenda.
+Never assume that an agreed-upon agenda (such as wound packing) implicitly exists simply because of the nature of the presenting problem.

+- If a patient agenda (such as pain) is insistently and repetitively inserted in the discussion, deal with it directly and sympathetically, even if you do not feel it is particularly important. - When you are about to see a patient you have found to be difficult in the past, decide in advance what you want to accomplish and then make every effort to incorporate these goals into a mutually agreed-upon agenda. - Make a special effort to express concern and show compassion for patients you find difficult.
+Even these patients offer many opportunities during a typical encounter to empathize with their fears and suffering.